 The Oxford Majlis Asian Society is the second oldest student society at the University and the oldest Asian student society in the world.
 It brings together students from all over Asia, the Middle East, Iran, Central Asia, China and the Far East.
 Former members and Presidents include Benazir Bhutto, Manmohan Singh, Indira Gandhi, and K.P.S.
 Menon.

 The Oxford India Society aims to celebrate India and its diversity.
 As a society, they strongly believe in the idea of "Vasudhaiv Kutumbakam" (global oneness).
 Their activities are centred on promoting Indian culture (music, food, festivals) and contemporary intellectual thought through organising a range of talks and debates.
 They regularly run events to support/raise funds for charities, particularly those active in India.

 The Oxford University Hindu Society aims to cater for the needs of the Hindu, and by extension Indian, population in Oxford by providing a range of high quality religious, social, and cultural events.
 The society also tries to inform Hindus and non-Hindus alike of the main teachings and philosophy of Hinduism.

-In addition to the growing number of students from India, there are over 160 academics from India working at Oxford.
-They include lecturers, professors, and full-time researchers, across all disciplines.
+There are over 160 academics from India working at Oxford – these include lecturers, professors, and full-time researchers, across all disciplines.

 Many distinguished Indians have been academics at Oxford over the years, including Amartya Sen, recipient of the Nobel Prize in Economics (1998); Sarvepalli Radhakrishnan, President of India (1962-67); and C.N.R.
 Rao, Head of the Science Advisory Council to the Prime Minister of India (2009-Present).